technomancy/leiningen/README.md

   allow you to hack on them in parallel.
-That means changes in the dependency will be visible in the main project without having to go through the whole install/switch-projects/deps/restart-repl cycle, and the copy in `checkouts` will take precedence over the dependency declared in project.clj.
-Note that this is not a replacement for listing the project in `:dependencies`; it simply supplements that for convenience.
+That means changes in the dependency will be visible in the main project without having to go through the whole install/switch-projects/deps/restart-repl cycle, and the copy in `checkouts` will take precedence over an existing dependency declared in project.clj.
+You should still list the project in `:dependencies` for release, but during development that is not required and will in fact raise an error if leiningen can not retrieve the dependency in the usual way.
 You can run `lein classpath` to see how the addition of the checkouts affects the project's classpath.

 **Q:** Is it possible to exclude indirect dependencies?
 **A:** Yes.
 Some libraries, such as log4j, depend on projects that are